 No person shall operate a Cannabis Facility where Cannabis is grown outdoors.

-No person shall Process Cannabis using substances or processes dangers or noxious to the public.
+No person shall Process Cannabis using substances or processes dangerous or noxious to the public.

 License

 The owner, occupier and/or operator of a Cannabis Facility shall produce on request by duly authorized representatives of the Town for inspection any license or other form of authorization which permits the activities in respect of Cannabis on the premises.